matteofox/SHINE/README.md

 # SHINE

-SHINE = Spectral Highlighting and Identification of Emission
+SHINE: Spectral Highlighting and Identification of Emission

 This code identifies connected structures above a given SNR threshold in 2D/3D datasets.